Hit the slopes fully kitted out

 Toggles adapt the rest: own gear adds skis or board, boots, poles, and a padded bag (plus an airline-rules reminder), while renting swaps in a booking reminder.
 Beginner adds wrist guards and impact shorts for the inevitable falls.
 Après-ski adds smart-casual outfits and evening shoes, and spa adds swimwear and flip-flops.
 The sun-and-skin section is deliberately full because altitude UV and reflective snow make sunburn and windburn a real risk even in the cold.

-For a 7-day trip with your own gear, après-ski, and the spa, you get full thermal layering, a few days of base layers and ski socks, goggles and helmet, skis and boots in a padded bag, evening outfits and swimwear, high-SPF sun care, and your documents including winter-sports insurance — around 45 items across five categories.
-Pack the gear bag carefully and confirm your airline’s ski-carriage allowance in advance, then copy the checklist and tick items off as the cases fill.
+For a 7-day trip with your own gear, après-ski, and the spa, the list builds to roughly: full thermal layering, base layers and ski socks for alternating days, goggles and helmet, skis and boots in a padded gear bag, 3 evening outfits, swimwear and spa flip-flops, high-SPF sun care kit, and documents including winter-sports travel insurance — around 45 items across five categories.
+Confirm airline ski-carriage rules and any fees before travel, then copy the checklist and tick items off as the bags fill.